 A few sleepless nights can happen to anyone, but some people – and professions– have a higher risk of driving while tired:

 - Shift workers – the body naturally wants to sleep when it’s dark outside.
-People who work rotating shifts or night shifts are likely to feel unrefreshed after sleep.
-This includes healthcare workers, police officers, security guards, and airline workers
+People who work rotating or night shifts are likely to feel unrefreshed after sleep.
+This includes healthcare workers, police officers, security guards, and airline workers.

-- Business travelers – the same holds true for people who fly across time zones and are often jet-lagged and have disrupted sleep patterns
+- Business travelers – the same holds for people who fly across time zones and are often jet-lagged and have disrupted sleep patterns.

 - Commercial truck drivers – Long-haul truck drivers are often plagued by exhaustion.
-Fatigue was a factor in 13% of all accidents involving commercial trucks, reports a study by the Federal Motor Carrier Safety Administration
+Fatigue was a factor in 13% of all accidents involving commercial trucks, reports a Federal Motor Carrier Safety Administration study.

 - Individuals with untreated sleep apnea or who use sedating prescription medications are also at higher risk for driving while drowsy.